Egypt satisfied with March games despite Nigeria loss | Goal.com

 Egypt satisfied with March games despite Nigeria loss

-Javier Aguirre's largely inexperienced squad had finished their 2019 Africa Cup of Nations qualifying campaign on a high, substitute Mahmoud Trezeguet scoring the winner in a 1-0 victory away in Niger on Friday.
+Javier Aguirre's largely inexperienced squad had finished their 2019 Africa Cup of Nations qualifying campaign with a draw, substitute Mahmoud Trezeguet scoring for Egypt in the 1-1 stalemate away in Niger on Friday.

 However, on Tuesday, an early Paul Onuachu goal ensured the Pharaohs succumbed to a loss in Asaba, with Gracia ruing missed chances in the encounter as the Super Eagles rearguard held out for a first win over the north Africans in 29 years.